Founder of United Diversity

 WikiMedia Foundation (because who doesn’t use Wikipedia nearly everyday?)

-(see also Co-op News and News Internationalist above)
+(see also Co-op News, News Internationalist and Open Rights Group above)

 Creating a Movement for Better Media in the UK

 Spoke at Platform Co-operativism: Building the Cooperative Internet at the New School in New York:

 Invited to speak to the Greater London Authority’s Regeneration team on Cooperatives: A role in regeneration?

 I spoke at and moderated two sessions on “From Platform to Open Cooperativism” at the PeerValue: Advancing the Commons Collaborative Economy conference in Amsterdam

 Wearing my CPBF hat I gave a talk on Media Reform, Regulation and Accountability (.pdf) at Citizen Beta‘s Transforming Media event.
 The talk was largely based on A Manifesto for Media Reform (.pdf) put together by the Media Reform Coalition and the Campaign for Press and Broadcasting Freedom.

 Helped to deliver the Housing Workshop.
 Spoke about Community Land Trusts (i.e. London Community Land Trust and my involvement with Rural Urban Synthesis Society), Cohousing (e.g. Low Impact Living Affordable Community) and Housing Co-operatives (especially Sanford Housing Co-op where I lived for 5 years).